Marion, Cyprus: Excavations

 Archaeological excavations of the area were first undertaken by the Swedish Cyprus Expedition between 1927 and 1931.
 They were followed by the Department of Antiquities of Cyprus, and since 1983 by the Princeton Cyprus Expedition.

 E. Linder and A. Raban carried out the only investigation of the remains of the harbour in 1971.

 However very few remains of the city have been found except for a temple to Zeus and Aphrodite and many tombs, some of whose contents can be seen in the Polis museum.
-The sanctuary of Zeus and Aphrodite dates from the 6th to 4th c.
-BC and was burnt and destroyed by the Ptolomies in 312 BC.
-The colossal terracotta statue found in it was probably a votive gift, and is the largest clay sculpture found in the island.
+The sanctuary of Zeus and Aphrodite dates from the 6th to 4th centuries BC and was burnt and destroyed by the Ptolomies in 312 BC.
+The colossal terracotta statue found in it was probably a votive gift, and is the largest clay sculpture found on the island.

 A fine marble kouros from Marion is now in the British Museum.